6 Tips for Planning and Promoting a Successful Event on Facebook

 Facebook is a network that revolves around images.
 An event is just one more way to solidify your company’s visual signature.
 You can upload a photo up to 4MB, so you have some flexibility to create an image that’s large enough to include some detail.
 If you have a poster or promotional flier for the happening, that’s a great choice for your event photo.
 If you don’t have extensive resources in graphic design, then just stick with an image that prominently features your company’s logo.

-3. Make Separate Events for a Series
+3. Make Separate Event on Facebook for a Series

 Some businesses may have an ongoing series of events, such as a concert tour with many stops.
 In this situation, it will be easier for you and your guests to create separate events for each occasion.